HasaniStudios/tic-tac-toe-game/README.md

   * Win Conidion
     * Able to detect all 8 different win conditions of tic tac toe.
     * Able to detect a draw condition.
+    * Lets clients know a win condition has been reached.
   * Announcment
     * Can queue an announcment to clients.
   * Parses